Herby French Side Salad

 I’m sharing a business story of giving and growth.
 To prove that profit and purpose DO go together.
 To encourage more Australian business owners to intentionally add giving to their budget.
 To consider at least one of the innumerable social and environmental needs national or internationally and then work out what they’re going to give to that.
 To add giving as a budget line item with a dollar value next to it first, then budget from what’s left.

-Why it’s important to avoid burnout as a business owner
+We don’t want to be the pig in bacon & eggs.
+Why it’s important to avoid burnout as a business owner.

 The biggest personal challenge I’ve had with the sacrificial nature of being a business owner is learning not to keep burning out.